sghoshal/musibuk/README.md

 2. Install MongoDB

 The app is running on Mongo 2.4.8.
-Here is the link for steps to install this version (not the latest)
+The link below provides the steps to install this version (not the latest)

 https://docs.mongodb.org/v2.4/tutorial/install-mongodb-on-os-x/#manual-installation